 Not just for pumpkins!
 Do you have a pumpkin carving kit from Halloween lying around?
 One reader shared that she keeps one of the large carving knives from her kit in her kitchen year-round for cutting open all types of squashes.

 How to Cook Spaghetti Squash in the Oven

-- Coat the insides of the squash halves with olive oil, salt, and pepper.
+- Oil and Season.
+Coat the insides of the squash halves with olive oil, salt, and pepper.

-- With a fork, fluff the squash flesh to create the strands.
+- Fluff.
+With a fork, gently rake the flesh to create the strands.
 ENJOY!

 - Easy On the Oil and Salt.
 Make sure you add salt and oil to your spaghetti squash before roasting, but don’t overdo it.
 Too much salt may draw out more moisture than you want, and excess olive oil can make baked spaghetti squash soggy.

 - Don’t Add Water.
 While some recipes may call for a little water in the pan with the squash, I found that it roasts perfectly without it.